 Postgraduate applicants

-You may be asked to have a subsequent interview with one of the postgraduate programme tutors where you can discuss your study plans.
+You may be asked to have a subsequent interview with one of the postgraduate programme tutors, in person or online, where you can discuss your study plans.

 Written requirements

-MMus, ProfDip and Advanced Diploma (Performance) have written requirements - please see these on the entry requirements section of the website.
+Applicants for the Master of Music, Professional Diploma, Advanced Professional Diploma or Advanced Artist Diploma courses need to submit written requirements, please view these on the entry requirements page of the website.
 There are no academic written requirements for MA or PGCert.

-All Master of Music candidates are automatically considered for Master of Arts, so if you are also interested in MA study you should only apply for MMus because there will only be one audition.
+Master of Music candidates: you are automatically considered for Master of Arts, so if you are also interested in MA study you should only apply for MMus because there will only be one audition.
+Diploma candidates will be asked in their Acceptd profile to state if they wish to be considered for alternative courses.

-You are not tied to the course choice in your application, the length and pathway can be discussed and adjusted as appropriate.
+You are not tied to the course choice in your application; the programme pathway can be discussed and adjusted as appropriate.

 Application Fee